LiEnby/DolcePolce/README.md

 # DolcePolce

-This is a plugin that patches the PSTV Blacklist checks directly from SceShell, no more living like its 3.51- patch the launch checks directly from SceShell-
+This is a plugin that patches the PSTV Blacklist checks directly from SceShell, no more living like its 3.51 ..

 No more messing with app.db- no modding list_launch_vita.dat-